How did Vimeo Inc. (VMEO) fare last session?

-The share price of Vimeo Inc. (NASDAQ:VMEO) rose to $3.58 per share on Wednesday from $3.51.
-While Vimeo Inc. has overperformed by 1.99%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, VMEO fell by -65.04%, with highs and lows ranging from $13.24 to $3.07, whereas the simple moving average fell by -28.14% in the last 200 days.
+A share of Vimeo Inc. (NASDAQ:VMEO) closed at $3.48 per share on Wednesday, down from $3.57 day before.
+While Vimeo Inc. has underperformed by -2.52%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, VMEO fell by -72.29%, with highs and lows ranging from $13.24 to $3.07, whereas the simple moving average fell by -28.30% in the last 200 days.

 Sponsored